Critical Perspectives on Terrorism

 - how through processes of conversion, some people go on to change their worldviews and begin to internalise extremist ideologies.

-You conclude this module by bringing together the various political, religious, social, cultural, and subcultural arguments and using them to look at the political environment of counter-terrorism - with a specific focus on policy influence, construction, and implications.
+In addition, the sociology of violence will also be covered.
+The module will conclude by bringing together the various political, religious, social, cultural, and subcultural arguments.
+We use them to look at the political environment of counter-terrorism, with a specific focus on policy influence, construction and implications.

 Module learning outcomes